 Boil and parboil potatoes like a pro!
 These tips and tricks will ensure you get the perfect boiled potato every time!

-Boiling potatoes is an essential step when making dishes such as potato salad, mashed potatoes, fries or simple side dishes.
-Not only are they delicious side dishes, but boiled potatoes are also quick and easy to make.
+Boiling potatoes is an essential step when making dishes such as potato salad, mashed potatoes, fries, or simple side dishes.
+Not only are they delicious, but boiled potatoes are also quick and easy to make.

 The perfect boiled potato is easily achievable with a few helpful hints and tricks!